Court Etiquette in Victoria

 How to behave in the courtroom

-You should behave respectfully in the courtroom at all times as you would in a formal setting such as a workplace or educational institution.
-You should:
+You should behave respectfully in the courtroom at all times as you would in any other formal setting such as a workplace or educational institution.

 - sit quietly unless called upon to speak by the magistrate or judge